Auto enrolment - frequently asked questions

 Does a Limited Liability Partnership (LLP) have to comply with the auto enrolment requirements?

 Partners are normally self-employed, so they're not treated as workers for the employer duties.
 However, any employees of the LLP (for example administration staff) are likely to be covered by the requirements.

 Employers do have to consider that salaried partners in the LLP may be classed as ‘workers’.
 Such employers will need to consider this aspect and seek advice if required.

-A. As far as the auto enrolment rules are concerned, you must use the post exchanged salary to calculate whether or not minimum contributions have been met.
+As far as the auto enrolment rules are concerned, you must use the post exchanged salary to calculate whether or not minimum contributions have been met.

 This is best covered by an example:

 - Contributions are 3% employer and 5% employee (including tax relief).

 - The employee wants to use salary exchange to make their £2,500 contribution.